noxdafox/pebble/doc/index.rst

     .. decorator:: thread(callback=None)

-       When called, the *function* will be run in a separate thread, a *Task* object will be returned to the caller.
+       When called, the *function* will be run in a new thread, a *Task* object will be returned to the caller.

        *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.

     .. decorator:: process(callback=None, timeout=None)

-       When called, the *function* will be run in a separate process, a *Task* object will be returned to the caller.
+       When called, the *function* will be run in a new process, a *Task* object will be returned to the caller.

        Values returned by the decorated *function* will be sent back to the caller through a *Pipe*, therefore they must be serializable into a *Pickle* object.